Moremi Game Reserve, Botswana

-The Vumbura Reserve offers both land and water activities in a park that has a variety of habitats and a great diversity of wildlife.
+The Vumbura Reserve offers a range of land, water and air activities in a park that has a variety of habitats and a great diversity of wildlife.
 The reserve offers an enormous traversing area of close on 130 000 acres.

 The main activity at Vumbura Plains is game viewing in wonderful and varied countryside.
 Birding around Vumbura Plains Camp is incredible - with both variety and prolific numbers.
 The Vumbura area is possibly the only area in the Okavango Delta where one can see red lechwe (an animal that inhabits the fringes of the waterways) and sable antelope (an animal that prefers the dry countryside) on the same game drive.
-Walks, mokoros and boating give Vumbura’s guests the opportunity to enjoy Africa from a different perspective.
+Walks, mokoros, boating and hot air balloon safaris (available April to September at an extra cost) give Vumbura’s guests the opportunity to enjoy Africa from a different perspective.

 All of the luxury rooms are raised off the ground on wooden platforms with walkways connecting them to the main living areas.
 Each room has a large, very comfortable bedroom, a lounge, a "sala" and en-suite facilities with a shower, a flush toilet and an outdoor shower under the stars.
 Each room also has its own plunge pool.